Chapel and Spiritual Services

 The Maxwell Chapel is located on the third floor at the intersection of the wood wall and red sandstone wall.
 There is an exterior chapel courtyard with built in privacy nooks.
 The chapel is open 24 hours a day, and provides a quiet place for reflection for families, visitors and staff.
 Mass in the chapel is held on Sunday at 12:30 p.m. and on Wednesday at 12:05 p.m.

 Encouraging children to communicate feelings of fear, frustration and anger is an important part of healing.
-Dell Children’s Child life specialists and assistants are trained to reduce the stresses that children and their families may encounter as a result of hospitalization.
-They facilitate communication between the healthcare teams and patients, often distilling complex clinical information into words that children and families can readily understand.
-Every floor of the hospital has a Child life room, a place where children can engage in therapeutic play and other age-appropriate activities to relieve their anxieties of being hospitalized.
-Even pets re used to make children comfortable in the hospital through the Child life Woody Pet Assisted Therapy program.
+Dell Children’s child life specialists and assistants are trained to reduce the stresses that children and their families may encounter as a result of hospitalization.
+They facilitate communication between the healthcare teams and kids, often distilling complex clinical information into words that children and families can readily understand.
+Every floor of the hospital has a child life room, a place where children can engage in therapeutic play and other age-appropriate activities to relieve their anxieties of being hospitalized.
+Even pets are used to make children comfortable in the hospital through the Child Life Woody Pet Assisted Therapy Program.

 Interpreters are available upon request 24 hours a day to translate foreign languages for our patients.
 Accommodations for the hearing impaired are also available upon request.
 For assistance, please contact your nurse.

 Case managers can assist with discharge planning for your child’s discharge needs.
 Registered nurse case managers will assess your child’s medical needs for home and coordinate with home health and medical equipment supply companies as needed.

 Social workers provide supportive care to your child and family during hospitalization.Their assessment enables them to identify individual needs for resources, supportive counseling and problem solving.